CodingNomads/blackjack-java-example/README.md

 # A Basic Blackjack Game in Java

 ## Deployment
-Import this project into IntelliJ and right click and "Run" on the "EntryPoint" class.
+Import this project into the IDE of your choice and "Run" the "EntryPoint" class.

 ## Built With
 * Java 8